Chris Cuthbert: Sportsnet

 In June 2020, Cuthbert moved from TSN to Sportsnet.
 He said that he made the change because he will be almost 70 years old by the time that Rogers/Sportsnet's national contract with the NHL expires in 2026, and there was no guarantee that he will have any more opportunity to call Hockey Night in Canada games again.
 Cuthbert called the 2020 Western Conference playoffs with Louie DeBrusk, and he called the 2021 Montreal Canadiens playoff run, including the 2021 Stanley Cup Finals alongside Craig Simpson.

 After Jim Hughson retired from broadcasting, Cuthbert took his place as the lead announcer for Sportsnet and Hockey Night in Canada alongside Simpson, starting with the 2021–22 NHL season.

 Legacy

 In 1998, Cuthbert won a Gemini Award for Best Sports Broadcaster, and in 2004, was recognized by Sports Media Canada as Sportscaster of the Year.
 In 2006, Cuthbert received another Gemini, this time with his TSN CFL colour commentator, Glen Suitor, for Best Sports Play-by-Play or Analyst.
 In 2014, Cuthbert was inducted into the media wing of the Canadian Football Hall of Fame.
 A resident of Brampton, he was inducted into the Brampton Sports Hall of Fame in 2003.
+In June 2026, Cuthbert was awarded the Foster Hewitt Memorial Award for "outstanding contributions as a hockey broadcaster", a career which began in 1984.
+As a child, Cuthbert listened to Hewitt on the radio, whom was one of his inspirations for becoming a broadcaster.